 The Nalgene Wide-Mouth has become a trusty take-anywhere backpacking companion thanks to of its Goldilocks weight, versatility and price.
 And the latest Nalgene Sustain uses Tritan Renew, a BPA-free material derived from 50% recycled content.

-At 6.25 ounces, it's not the lightest in our bunch, but you'll appreciate the added durability on the trail.
+At 6.25 ounces, it's among the lighter options in our bunch, but you'll appreciate the added durability on the trail.
 Made of sturdy dishwasher-safe material free of BPA and phthalates, the Wide-Mouth can take some serious bangs and drops (though it's not entirely crackproof).
 What's more: The wide cap loop allows for easy carrying and lashing.
 Clip keys onto it or attach it to a backpack, climbing harness or bear hang.
 It's not insulated, though, so don't expect it to keep drinks icy on hot hikes (plus, it will sweat).

 But holding drinking water for backpacking adventures is only one of the hallmarks.
 The most multifunctional water bottle in our line-up, it can handle a liter of liquid, hot or cold.
 Fill it with boiling water and you've got a DIY warm compress to snuggle with on a frigid night.
 Or freeze water in it for a reusable ice pack for your cooler.
 Measurements on the side of the bottle also make it indispensable in the camp kitchen.
 Yet another hack: Insert headlamp in an opaque bottle and, voila, a lantern for instant ambiance.
 The hardest decision: which color or graphic to choose—or how to personalize it with your favorite sticker, or six.
 Buy here or here.